jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

 their perceived similarity between \glsa{brick}s and a system they were already familiar with.
-This system is made by the company Epic and is, for example, used by physicians to create clinical notes based on so called *SmartPhrases*: templates with placeholders for data such as a patient's information that are automatically filled out with respect to the patient they are used for.
+This system is made by the company Epic and is, for example, used by physicians to create clinical notes based on so called *SmartPhrases*: templates with placeholders for data such as a patient's information, that are automatically filled out with respect to the patient they are used for.
 According to the expert, it is likely that a user of the Annotation Interface would already be familiar with Epic's concept of templates.